asaikali/modern-spring-on-kubernetes/aot/build-test-aot-native/README.md

   * observe the `shouldRegisterReflectionHints()` test method
 * run the test with `./gradlew :runtimeHintsTest` and observe that it is successful
 * comment out the added hint `runtimeHints.resources().registerPattern("app-resources.properties");` and run the tests again
-* observe that the missing hint is flagged and you have not ben required to build the `native` image to find out
+* observe that the missing hint is flagged and you have not bean required to build the `native` image to find out
-* question: the hint was recorded and tested in the unit test. why?
+* question: the hint was recorded and tested in the unit test. **Why?**
   * implementations of the `RuntimeHintsRegistrar` are not invoked when running unit tests, as the full server is not loaded
+  * this advanced mode of registering and testing hints allows us to test/identify/register hints for code snippets which might occur in multiple places throughout a codebase, for fast feedback without the need of building a native image.

-## Observe a native image failure - fix with unit tests
+## Observe native image failures - fix with proper unit tests!!
 * unit tests allow us to identify missing hints
 * let's simulate a missing hint and addressing it by writing a proper test for it
 * run the native tests you have built in the previous test `./build/native/nativeTestCompile/build-test-aot-native-tests`